gbour/letsencrypt-erlang/README.md

   returns:
     * in asynchronous mode, function returns **async**
-    * in synchronous mode, or in asynchronous callback function:
+    * in synchronous mode, or as asynchronous callback function parameter:
       * **{ok, #{cert => <<"/path/to/cert">>, key => <<"/path/to/key">>}}** on success
       * **{error, Message}** on error